qysp/trustdb/OVERVIEW.md

 });

-// `results` will always be an array, even if `findOne` method has been used. repoCollection.on('find', (query, results, allDocs) => {
+// `results` will always be an array, even if `findOne` method has been used.
+// `query` could also be a function in case `findWhere` has been used. repoCollection.on('find', (query, results, allDocs) => {
   // Assuming variable `cache` has been defined as an array somewhere. cache.push({